abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 In order to keep on the right track, we need to question the views we superimpose on our experience.
-One way to expose those views is to notice the way we react to experience with comments and assumptions such as, *This is really good—I like this.
-This is awful—I don't like this.*
-Reactions like those are habitual and need to be questioned.
+One way to expose those views is to notice the way we react to experience with comments and assumptions such as, *This is really good---I like this.
+This is awful---I don't like this.* Reactions like those are habitual and need to be questioned.

 When the mind assumes it likes an experience, it tends to block out the negative aspects in order to prop up the view, *I like this*.
 So we need